What is Fungus or Fungi?

 Yeast infections of the skin are called cutaneous candidiasis and are caused by yeast-like fungi called candida.
 They occur when yeast on the skin grows more actively and causes a red, scaling, itchy rash on the skin.
 Yeast infections are not contagious.

 Topical antifungal medications are creams, solutions, lotions, powders, gels, sprays applied to the skin surface to treat fungal infections.
 They can often cure localized infections, although recurrence is common.
 Many suitable creams can be obtained over the counter without a doctor’s prescription.
-ClearlyDerm can also prescription strength creams.
+ClearlyDerm can also provide prescription strength creams or oral antifungal treatments.